 – the call sign or other identification of the station called, not more than three times;

-– the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties);
+– the words “THIS IS”;

-– the call sign or other identification of the calling station, not more than three times.
+– the call sign or other identification of the calling station (see RR No. 19.73, No. 19.74), not more than three times.

-(2) However, in the bands between 156 MHz and 174 MHz when the conditions for establishing contact are good, the call described in § 10.(1) above may be replaced by:
+(2) However, in the bands between 156 MHz and 174 MHz when the conditions for establishing communication are good, the call described in § 8.(1) above may be replaced by:

 – the call sign of the station called, once;

-– the words THIS IS (or DE spoken as DELTA ECHO in case of language difficulties);
+– the words “THIS IS”;

-– the call sign or other identification of the calling station, twice.
+– the call sign or other identification of the calling station (see RR No. 19.73, No. 19.74), twice.

-(3) When calling a VHF coast station operating on more than one channel, a ship station calling on a working channel should include the number of that channel in the call.
+(3) When calling a VHF coast station operating on more than one channel, a ship station calling on a working channel should include the designator of that channel in the call.

-(4) When contact is established, the call sign or other identification may thereafter be transmitted once only.
+(4) When communication is established, the call sign or other identification may thereafter be transmitted once only.

-(5) When the coast station is fitted with equipment for selective calling in accordance with Recommendation ITU-R M.541, and the ship station is fitted with equipment for receiving such selective calls, the coast station shall call the ship by transmitting the appropriate code signals.
-The ship station shall call the coast station by speech in the manner given in § 10.(1) (see also Annex 2 to Recommendation ITU-R M.257).
+(5) When the coast station and ships are fitted with equipment for digital selective calling they shall follow procedures for routine calls in accordance with the most recent version of Recommendation ITU-R M.541.
+The ship station shall call the coast station by speech in the manner given in § 8.(1).

-§ 11.
+§ 9.
 Calls for internal communications on board ship when in territorial waters shall consist of: